 - Gap Cover - which is a rarely offered benefit that can help you mitigate the financial fallout of total loss of your vehicle

-- My Workshop – which allows you to send your car for servicing at a workshop of your choice.
+- My Workshop - This allows you to send your car for servicing at a workshop of your choice.
 Useful if you have an established relationship, or want to ensure only authorised dealers work on your car.
-However, this can be quite expensive – in our test, choosing this option increased our premiums by more than S$500!
+However, this can be quite expensive - in our test, choosing this option increased our premiums by more than S$500!

 What promotions are there for Etiqa Private Car Insurance?